Sunrock signs Diversity Charter and Commits to Promote a Diverse and Inclusive Workplace

 Want to learn more?

-For more information about Sunrock’s approach to ESG and our work on diversity and inclusion, reach out to:
+For more information about Sunrock’s approach to ESG and our work on diversity and inclusion, please contact:

 Manuella Appiah (she/her)